 We are pleased to offer this complete biography here at Doc's Guitar in Adobe Acrobat format.
 To view it, you'll need the Acrobat Reader plug-in for your browser.'

 The Doc Watson Milestones Project

 The Milestones project offers a unique and intimate view of Doc Watson's life.
 The project was produced by Nancy Watson, Doc Watson's daughter, who spent over a decade on it before its release in 2013.

 It's the story of the Watson family - told told in songs, narratives and photographs.
 The project features 94 previously unreleased tracks and 600 family photos arranged into 50 collages created by Nancy.
 The collection was created entirely from within the family, with input from Doc himself.
 This is truly a remarkable project that brings you inside the Watson family and the traditions that shaped Doc's music.
-To learn more, and to purchase Milestones, click here.
+The Milestones Project is currently unavailable.